Most standard home insurance plans won’t cover your property if it’s left empty for 30 days or more.

-It is a policy designed to protect the buildings and contents of a property that is empty for an extended period of time.
+Unoccupied home insurance is a policy designed to protect the buildings and contents of a property that is empty for an extended period of time.
+You may also see it referred to as empty house insurance.

-Some insurers will continue to cover your empty house, but the cover may be limited.
+Although some insurers may continue to cover your empty house, the cover may be limited.
 Most policies restrict cover if the property is left vacant for more than 30 days.

-If your policy does not cover you, look for specialist unoccupied home insurance policy.
+If your insurer cannot offer the cover you need, look for a specialist unoccupied home insurance policy.

-There are many reasons you may need to insure an empty home, for example if you are:
+There are many reasons you might have an empty property, for example, if you are:

 Renovating the property